zonoskar/Goodwe2PVoutput/README.md

 Create a configuration file named .goodwe2pvoutput in your home directory indicated by the $HOME environment variable.
-This file must contain the following information (replace text between '' by your information, the order is not important):
+This file must contain the following information (replace text between '' by your information, the order is not important).
+An example file is found in the data directory in the GIT repository:

 goodwe_system_id: 'Your Goodwe system ID'

 goodwe_user_id: 'Your username on goodwe-power.com'

+goodwe_server: 'The Goodwe server you are using, eu, au or www

+goodwe_passwd: 'This is optional.
+If supplied, the script won't ask for the password at startup.
+But be ware it is stored in plain text, so make sure only you are able to read the file. (perform 'chmod a-r <config file>' on the config file).

 pvoutput_system_id: 'Your PVOutput system ID'

 pvoutput_api: 'Your PVOutput API key'

-csv_dir: 'Path where the CSV files are stored'
+csv_dir: 'Path where the CSV files are stored.
+This path must exist and be readable.'

 spline_fit: 'True or False.
 When True, the new spline fit smooths the data sent to PVoutput'

-inpout_source: 'URL or USB.
-When USB, the data will be read from the USB port of the inverter, but this
-                option doesn't work yet.
+input_source: 'URL or USB.
+When USB, the data will be read from the USB port of the inverter, but this option doesn't work yet.
 When URL, it scrapes data from the Goodwe-power.com site.
 This is the preferred option that does work.'

 The character '#' can be used to denote comments, from this character to the end of the line will be ignored.
 An example is provided in the data direcotry.